clicon/clixon/README.md

 - [Namespaces in XML 1.0](https://www.w3.org/TR/2009/REC-xml-names-20091208)
 - [XPATH 1.0](https://www.w3.org/TR/xpath-10)

-Not supported:
+Not supported in the XML:
 - !DOCTYPE (ie DTD)

-The following xpath axes are supported:
+The following XPATH axes are supported:
-- CHILD, DESCENDANT, DESCENDANT_OR_SELF, SELF, and PARENT
+- child, descendant, descendant_or_self, self, and parent

 The following xpath axes are _not_ supported:
-- PRECEEDING, PRECEEDING_SIBLING, NAMESPACE, FOLLOWING_SIBLING, FOLLOWING, ANCESTOR,ANCESTOR_OR_SELF, ATTRIBUTE
+- preceeding, preceeding_sibling, namespace, following_sibling, following, ancestor,ancestor_or_self, and attribute

 Note that base netconf namespace syntax is not enforced but recommended, which means that the following two expressions are treated equivalently:
 ```